tomahim/py-image-dataset-generator/README.md

 This project intend to collect large dataset of images with minimal effort.

-It could first grab image from internet by specifying keywords (google images for now) and then generate new one from an existing dataset (not implemented yet).
+It could first grab image from internet by specifying keywords (Google images or Bing for now) and then generate new one from an existing dataset (not implemented yet).

 ### Pre-requirements